The Best Day Trips from Haarlem: Top 5 Place of Dutch Countryside

 • Chocolate-making

-Dutch Cuisine at Zaanse SchansDescriptionPannenkoekLarge, thin pancakes served with sweet or savory toppingsPoffertjesMini pancakes dusted with powdered sugarGouda CheeseThe iconic Dutch cheese, often served with mustard or chutneyErwtensoep (Snert)Traditional Dutch pea soup, perfect for a cozy meal
+Dutch Cuisine at Zaanse SchansDescriptionPannenkoekLarge, thin pancakes served with sweet and savory toppingsPoffertjesMini pancakes dusted with powdered sugarGouda CheeseThe iconic Dutch cheese, often served with mustard or chutneyErwtensoep (Snert)Traditional Dutch pea soup, perfect for a cozy meal.

 Witnessing the Breathtaking Tulip Fields